Our Foundation: The IB Programme

 ISHR’s curriculum reflects the interconnected world we live in and gives our students a global perspective within their subjects.
 We offer the full International Baccalaureate (IB) continuum from 3-year-old kindergarten through Grade 12.
 The inquiry-based Primary Years Programme (PYP) is used in our Primary School (3-year-old kindergarten through Grade 5).
 Students in Grade 6 – Grade 10 utilize the Middle Years Programme (MYP), in which they develop the skills they need to make connections between their studies and the world around them.
 All ISHR students in Grade 11 and 12 are enrolled in the Diploma Programme, a prestigious and rigorous curriculum that enables our students to become lifelong learners and understand complex multidisciplinary topics.

-Lower Primary School is the foundation upon which all future schooling builds.
+Early Years is the foundation upon which all future schooling builds.
 Teachers and children build community within their classrooms, a secure place where the children can learn to become part of a group while developing a positive self-identity.
 Our teachers are particularly skilled at helping children to become independent, to adapt, to become resilient in the face of change, and to develop compassion and tolerance for those whose perspectives and experiences may be different than their own.

 Their safety, well-being, and learning are the focal points around which we make decisions.
 We have developed a rich, responsive curriculum to engage children and a unique facility for learning to take place.
 Most importantly, we have created a nurturing, caring community to welcome your children.